NassarX/nqueens-optimization/README.md

 ### Possible Optimization

-- By applying a simple rule that to put each queen on a separate row, would reduce the number of possibilities to 16,777,216 possible combinations.
+- By applying a simple rule that to put each queen on a separate row, and this massively reduces the number of possibilities.

 $$ P(n,n) = n^n $$

 $$ P(8,8) = 8^8 = 16,777,216 $$

-- Generating [permutations](https://en.wikipedia.org/wiki/Permutation) further reduces the possibilities to just ($8! = 40,320$), which can then be checked for diagonal attacks.
+- Similarly, there can be only one queen per column, and this reduces the possibilities even further.
+The problem can be trimmed down to an analogous problem of generating [permutations](https://en.wikipedia.org/wiki/Permutation) of the 8 queens, which can then be checked for diagonal attacks.
+The number of possible permutations would be
+$$ n! = 8! = 40,320 $$
+This is a much more manageable number.
+However, checking each permutation is still computationally expensive.

 ## Project Overview